nnirror/facet/README.md

 The variable `bpm` (representing the current BPM in the Facet transport when the FacetPattern is generated) is available for use in commands as well.

+#### bars

+The variable `bars` (representing how many loops have occurred since the time the server was started) is available for use in commands as well.
+This is especially useful with the modulo % operator, e.g.: `bars%4`, which could be either 0, 1, 2, or 3, depending on how many loops have occurred.

 ## Sample rate

 You can change the sample rate for the audio generated and played back with Facet by modifying `SAMPLE_RATE` in `js/config.js` to whatever integer you want.